-Student I.D. cards are issued after the drop/add period each semester.
+Student I.D. cards are issued each semester, two days after the Drop/Add period is over.
 They may be picked up at the Recreation Desk in the Activities Building weekdays between 8 a.m. and 4 p.m. and during all scheduled open gym/open swim times.
-Replacement identification cards are available for \$2.
-This card is used to check out recreation equipment, such as basketballs, volleyballs and ping pong paddles, and library materials and to attend college functions.
+Your I.D. card is used to admit you to free use of the gym, pool, and fitness center during scheduled times; to check out recreation equipment, such as basketballs and volleyballs; to use the Learning Resource Center; and to attend college-sponsored functions.